lukaszbialko/js-004-color-flipper/readme.md

 Very simple app to change colors.
-I write this app with cours, just for practice.
+I write this app with course, just for practice.